 During this time, you will find Shiba Inu undercoat all over your floor, carpeting, walls, clothing, and more.

-When it is not the time of year for shedding, a Shiba who receives regular grooming will rarely shed at all.
+When it is not the time of year for shedding, a Shiba who receives regular grooming will still shed - but not nearly as much.

 When Shiba Inus "Blow Their Coat"

 The semi-annual shedding actually has a name.
 It’s called “blowing coat.”

 Generally, any dog with a double coat, like Spitz breeds, will undergo the “blow coat” season.
 Examples of these dog breeds include, of course, the Shiba Inu, Akita, Husky, Alaskan Malamute, Norwegian Elkhound, Samoyed, and Pomeranian.